Patient education: Pulmonary embolism (Beyond the Basics)

 However, spiral CT may not be suitable for patients with poor kidney function and patients who are unable to have a CT for other reasons (eg, an allergy to contrast dye).
 These patients usually need an alternate test (eg, ventilation/perfusion lung scan) or special treatment to reduce the risk of an allergic reaction before CT angiography.

 Ventilation/perfusion lung scanning — A ventilation/perfusion lung scan, sometimes called a V/Q scan, is commonly used to diagnose patients with a suspected PE.
 During this test, the patient inhales a small amount of a radioactive substance.
 A radioactive substance is also injected into the bloodstream.
 A machine is used to examine how these radioactive substances are distributed within the lungs.
 If a person has a PE, the scanner can detect the area of lung in which the blood flow has been blocked by the blood clot.

 Pulmonary angiography — There have been significant improvements in non-invasive tests for PE.
-However, some patients still require a more invasive test, called pulmonary angiography, to confirm or exclude PE with certainty.
-Angiography is the "gold standard" test to diagnose PE.
+However, in some circumstances, some patients still require a more invasive test, called pulmonary angiography, to confirm or exclude PE with certainty.

 Pulmonary angiography is performed by inserting a catheter through a vein in the groin area (the femoral vein).
 The catheter is guided into a branch of the pulmonary artery.
 Dye is injected through the catheter, highlighting the blood vessels in the lung on x-ray.

 Determining the cause — After determining that a PE is present, the clinician will want to know what caused it.
 In many cases, there are obvious risk factors such as recent surgery or immobility (see 'Acquired thrombophilia' above).
 In other cases, the person will be tested for inherited thrombophilia (see 'Inherited thrombophilia' above).